Jacksonville Personal Injury Lawyer

 What to Do After an Injury in Jacksonville?

 Over the years, our attorneys have learned exactly what personal injury victims should and should not do in the hours and days after their accidents.
 The steps you take can make a big difference in the outcome of your claim.
 Here’s a general outline to follow:

 - Call 911.
 Report your accident to the police, your employer, a store manager, and/or other authorities, depending on the situation.

 - Go to the hospital.
 Take care of your personal health by going to the doctor immediately after suffering an injury.

 - Contact us.
 Reach out to us as soon as you can to discuss your personal injury case.
 We’ll go to work for you without delay.

 Get Help Today | Call Riddle & Brantley | Free Consultation

 When in doubt, call us before you do anything else.
 We’ll give you trustworthy, sound advice that can help you start your claim on the right foot.
 You have three years from the date of your accident to file a personal injury claim before you lose the right to file.
-Call our Jacksonville accident attorneys at (910) 455-5599 or Contact us today for your free legal consultation in with a Jacksonville personal injury lawyer today.
+Call our Jacksonville accident attorneys at 1-800-525-7111 or complete the form for your free legal consultation with a Jacksonville personal injury lawyer today.